Two-level preconditioning for Ridge Regression: Applications

 \subsection{Ridge Regression}

-Suppose we have more samples than features and the result is an overdetermined system with $\textbf{b}$ the property of interest for the samples \cite{bishop2006pattern}.
-The ridge regression solution is determined my minimizing the squared error on $\textbf{b}$ ($\textbf{e}=X\textbf{w}-\textbf{b}$).
+Suppose we have more samples than features resulting in an overdetermined system with $\textbf{b}$ the property of interest for the samples \cite{bishop2006pattern}.
+The ridge regression solution is determined by minimizing the squared error on $\textbf{b}$ ($\textbf{e}=X\textbf{w}-\textbf{b}$).
 Adding regularization to the solution vector $\textbf{w}$, the optimization problem is given by and the solution is This technique is known in the field of numerical linear algebra as Tikhonov regularization for linear systems.
 The value of the regularization parameter $\beta$ is unknown and several values are tried in a cross-validation process.